 Can I build a website with AI if I have no coding experience?

 Yes, for no-code builders.
 A functional, professional-looking site is achievable without writing code.
 The ceiling is real: once you need custom behavior or system integrations, technical judgment is required.
-AI coding assistants have lowered the floor for non-developers, but building production-ready custom functionality still requires engineering expertise for the parts that matter most.
+AI coding assistants have lowered the floor for non-developers, but production-ready custom functionality still requires engineering expertise for the parts that matter most.

 When should a B2B operator involve an automation specialist?